-We believe advancing and strengthening our sustainability strategy are paramount to our success and are our responsibility as a global company.
-Our strategy focuses on areas where we can make our business and the communities in which we operate more equitable and sustainable.
-We group our material sustainability topics into three key pillars: sustaining our environment; people, culture and community; and governance and ethics.
-With these issues at the forefront, we have embedded our sustainability strategy in our business priorities, mission, purpose, vision, and values.
+We believe that focusing on sustainability is part of our responsibility as a global company.
+We group our material sustainability topics into three key pillars: sustaining our environment; people, culture, and community; and governance and ethics.
+With these topics at the forefront, we have embedded our sustainability strategy in our business priorities, mission, purpose, vision, and values.
+Our people, culture, and community pillar includes human capital management, which we discuss in more detail below.